To prevent stroke rehab from getting boring, it’s helpful to find fun activities for stroke patients to do at home.

 - Decluttering.
 Have you heard of Marie Kondo’s famous book The Life Changing Magic of Tidying Up?
 It might inspire you to declutter your house.
 Not only can this be a fun activity for some stroke patients, but a tidier house can also help prevent falls.
 It’s a win-win.

-These activities require movement, which some stroke patients already have.
-But if you’re looking for fun activities that don’t require movement, let’s keep exploring.
+These activities require movement, but if you’re looking for fun activities that don’t require movement, let’s keep exploring.

 Cognitive Activities for Stroke Patients